 CST's Costume Shop Internship offers direct exposure to the build of upcoming productions.
 As a member of a fully staffed, in-house costume shop, the intern will have the opportunity to confer with professional designers in the realization of their designs, build professional relationships, construct portfolio pieces, and gain professional experience in theatrical construction, craftwork, quick-rigging, and costume maintenance.
 Interns receive one-on-one mentoring from the costume shop staff, complimentary tickets to Chicago Shakespeare productions during the internship, and a weekly travel stipend.
 Throughout the internship, in a seminar series designed exclusively for interns, staff members from across the company illuminate the workings of a large arts organization and offer guidance to career paths ahead with personalized cover letter/resume/interview coaching.

-The Costume Shop Internship will begin in early June and would ideally run through early August.
+The Costume Shop Internship may begin as September and would ideally run through November.
 The exact start and end dates of the internship are negotiable.
-Though the intern’s hours can be fairly flexible ranging from part to full time, all internship candidates must be available to work a minimum of 24 hours per week for 6 weeks in order for this experience to be a worthwhile educational endeavor.
+Though the intern's hours can be fairly flexible ranging from part to full time, all internship candidates must be available to work a minimum of 24 hours per week for 6 weeks in order for this experience to be a worthwhile educational endeavor.

 Desired Skills and Experience